Juhi-og/ai/aistuff.md

-Remember to take care of your privacy.
+## First an foremost!
+Remember to take care of your privacy!
 # Must settings to check for ChatGTP
 - Got to settings https://chatgpt.com/#settings
 - Data control **OFF**